carcie/mining-eval/MODEL.md

 ---

-## 2. Why the Relationship Is Not Trivial
+## 2. The Relationship Is Not Trivial

 In reality, both $J$ and $HP$ change over time: